Vel (film): Release

-The film released on 8 November 2007.
+The film released on 8 November 2007 coinciding with Diwali along with Azhagiya Tamil Magan.
+The film was dubbed in Telugu as Deva.

 Critical reception

-Sify rated 3 out of 5 stars stating "Above Average".Behindwoods rated 2.5 out of 5 stars stating "A masala sale!"Rediff rated 2.5 out of 5 stars stating "The saving graces of Vel include the fact that it is slick, neat, moves at a brisk pace to keep everyone interested, displays no cleavage and has very little blood and gore in spite of the violent storyline".
+Sify rated 3 out of 5 stars stating "Above Average".
+Rediff rated 2.5 out of 5 stars stating "The saving graces of Vel include the fact that it is slick, neat, moves at a brisk pace to keep everyone interested, displays no cleavage and has very little blood and gore in spite of the violent storyline".
+Kalki praised the star cast, cinematography, humour, while praising director Hari for narrating old plot gently, delicately with fast-paced screenplay.
+Malini Mannath of Chennai Online wrote "What works for the film is that it doesn't take itself very seriously, nor does it expect the audience to.
+It's an unpretentious, clean family entertainer, that keeps one engaged for a couple of hours and more.
+An ideal time-pass fare".

-Box office

-This film's theaterical run was 50 days in 17 centers and 100 days in 13 centers making it a commercially successful venture.